kubernetes/website/content/en/docs/concepts/extend-kubernetes/_index.md

 to information using a filesystem paradigm.

-Kubernetes also includes support for [FlexVolume](/docs/concepts/storage/volumes/#flexvolume) plugins, which are deprecated since Kubernetes v1.23 (in favour of CSI).
+Kubernetes also includes support for [FlexVolume](/docs/concepts/storage/volumes/#flexvolume) plugins, which are deprecated since Kubernetes v1.23 (in favor of CSI).

 FlexVolume plugins allow users to mount volume types that aren't natively supported by Kubernetes.
 When you run a Pod that relies on FlexVolume storage, the kubelet calls a binary plugin to mount the volume.